 At first the patient will be injected with local anaesthetic agent.
 Now, with the help of an imaging guidance a needle will be inserted in the kidney, till it reaches to renal pelvis.
 After reaching renal pelvis, the contrast dye is injected.
 Now, a series of x-rays will be taken through the ureters for study of urinary tract.
 Now, a guidewire is inserted through the needle to allow the placement of nephrostomy tube or catheter.
 Once the guidewire is placed, the needle is removed and then the catheter is placed along the guidewire.
 Once the catheter is placed, guidewire is also removed.
 After the placement, a sterile dressing will be applied.

 New CPT Codes for Nephrostogram in 2016

-Exchange nephrostomy catheter, percutaneous, including diagnostic nephrostogram and/or ureterogram when performed, imaging guidance (eg, ultrasound and/or fluoroscopy) and all associated radiological supervision and interpretation
+50430 – Injection procedure for antegrade nephrostogram and/or ureterogram, complete diagnostic procedure including imaging guidance (eg, ultrasound and fluoroscopy) and all associated radiological supervision and interpretation; new access

 Old CPT codes used for Antegrade Pyelogram

 For diagnostic antegrade pyelogram and Nephrostomy tube placement following cpt codes are used.
 Some of the CPT codes have been deleted in 2016 and New CPT codes have replaced them.

 50392- for placement for nephrostomy tube for drainage and/or injection percutaneous.